arlirad/netpctest/Zadanie 1 - Specyfikacja.md

  - Build: `dotnet build`
  - Run: `dotnet run --project NetPCTest.Backend`

+The backend expects a SQLite database at `./backend/NetPCTest.Backend/SQLLiteDatabase.db`.
+There is an SQL script to create tables and insert sample data under `./backend/NetPCTest.Backend/initDB.sql`.

 NUnit tests are under the *NetPCTest.Backend.Tests* project.

 Used NuGet packages: